openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

-Once the target node has been selected, Ironic does the actual provisioning of the node, Ironic retrieves the OS image associated with the role from Glance, causes the node to boot a deployment ramdisk and then, in the typical case, exports the node’s local disk over iSCSI so that the disk can be partitioned and the have the OS image written onto it by the Ironic Conductor.
+Once the target node has been selected, Ironic does the actual provisioning of the node, Ironic retrieves the OS image associated with the role from Glance, causes the node to boot a deployment ramdisk and then, in the typical case, exports the node's local disk over iSCSI so that the disk can be partitioned and the have the OS image written onto it by the Ironic Conductor.

-See Ironic’s `Understanding Baremetal Deployment <http://docs.openstack.org/ developer/ironic/deploy/user-guide.html#understanding-bare-metal-deployment>`_ for further details.
+See Ironic's `Understanding Baremetal Deployment <http://docs.openstack.org/ developer/ironic/deploy/user-guide.html#understanding-bare-metal-deployment>`_ for further details.